 Your opponent is bigger, faster, and stronger than you—who cares?

-Convincing your brain that it needs to believe in you, when you are already struggling to do so, is nearly impossible.
+Convincing your brain to believe when you are already struggling to do so is nearly impossible.
 It’s not a switch that can be flipped on and off, and if you’re in that lonely space of not believing in yourself, you’ve got to start trying something new.
-Saying “who cares” could be perceived as negative, because every coach and team want players who care, but we’re not talking about giving up your care for the game.
+Saying “who cares” may seem negative, because every coach wants players who care, but we’re not talking about giving up your care for the game.
 We’re talking about giving up your care about failure.

 With our 100% money-back guarantee and vetted coaches, anyone can achieve their full athletic potential.
 CoachUp is the safest and easiest way to find a coach for personalized training.
 Find your perfect coach today and become the athlete you want to be!